|Hike Distance||2.8 Miles Round Trip|

 - Camping: There is a USFS campground near the trailhead parking area.
 Some friends of ours have camped here and said it was a good experience.
 See the USFS Devils Head Campground site for details on camping and parking fees.

-> - Rampart Range Road is closed December 1st to about April 1st each year.
+- TIP: Rampart Range Road is closed December 1st to about April 1st each year.
 You can call the South Platte Ranger District at 303.275.5610 to get the current status of the road.

 - TIP: Be Lightning Aware: The front range is notorious for its lightning strikes and this is the highest point.
 If weather is looking bad, play it safe.

 - After the Hike: After the Hike: Obrien’s Cafe in Sedalia